ambujtewari/datasci315-fall2025/README.md

 - Canvas quizzes (20%): Timed, multiple choice.
 Will drop two lowest scores.
 Books, notes, internet, generative AI use permitted but discouraged.
 - Homeworks (30%): One programming heavy homework per course module.
 Will drop the lowest score.
 Generative AI use allowed.
-- Midterm Exam (20%): In class, timed, multiple choice, closed book, no devices.
+- Midterm Exam (20%): In class, timed, multiple choice, closed book, no internet, no devices.
 Generative AI use prohibited.
-- Final Exam (30%): In class, timed, multiple choice, no devices.
-Books, notes, internet, generative AI use prohibited.
+- Final Exam (30%): In class, timed, multiple choice, closed book, no internet, no devices.
+Generative AI use prohibited.

 _No credit on late submissions unless there is a documented emergency._